I Got Goop'd: Inside Canada's First In Goop Health Summit

 I couldn’t imagine why anyone would want to mix grief with Lean Green Colada smoothies and skincare.
 So when I saw her again at the end of the day, I asked what it was like to experience that kind of pain and then go have a facial.
 “It was amazing,” she said.
 The reading made her feel raw and open, and ready to fully experience the day.

-But just last month, Goop was ordered to pay $145,000 (£115,000) for unsubstantiated claims about its vaginal eggs — claims disproven by Canadian OB/GYN and unofficial chief Goop critic Dr. Jen Gunter.
+But just last month, Goop was ordered to pay $145,000 USD for unsubstantiated claims about its vaginal eggs — claims disproven by Canadian OB/GYN and unofficial chief Goop critic Dr. Jen Gunter.
 In fact, wrote Gunter, using the eggs could actually harm your vag.
 I read that the eggs were available at the Vancouver summit, though I didn’t see them.
-I did spy Goop’s “Medicine Bag,” a £76 satchel containing nine healing crystals — one of the items cited by the UK report.
+I did spy Goop’s “Medicine Bag,” a $116 satchel containing nine healing crystals — one of the items cited by the U.K. report.

 Advertisement